HL7/davinci-deqm/source/pages/index.md

 - [Capability statements]\: This set of pages describes the expected FHIR capabilities of the various DEQM actors.

+- [Examples]\: List of all the examples used in this guide.

 - [Downloads]\: This page provides links to downloadable artifacts.